-The SFMTA Fiscal Year 2021-2025 Capital Improvement Program (CIP) includes 188 projects that will receive funding in the five-year period, totaling \$2.54 billion in citywide investment.
-Project include new transportation infrastructure, vehicle, and equipment purchases, and one-time efforts such as plans, evaluations, and educational programs.
-In addition to project receiving new funds, there are 167 ongoing carryforward projects with \$1.3 billion in remaining funds.
-Carryforward projects are fully funded and underway prior to the FY 21-25 period and will not receive any new funding in the CIP.
+The SFMTA Fiscal Year 2021-25 Capital Improvement Program (CIP) includes 196 projects that will receive funding in the five-year period, totaling \$2.5 billion in citywide investment.
+Projects include new transportation infrastructure, vehicle, and equipment purchases, and one-time efforts such as plans, evaluations, and educational programs.
+In addition to projects receiving new funds, there are 161 ongoing carryforward projects with \$164.6 million in remaining funds.
+Carryforward projects are fully funded and underway prior to the FY 2021-25 period and will not receive any new funding in the CIP.

-SFMTA staff identify projects for funding and inclusion in the CIP based on: (1) input from public meetings and other community engagement; (2) input from the SFMTA Board of Directors, San Francisco Board of Supervisors, Transportation Authority Board, citizen advisory committees and other citywide bodies; (3) SFMTA Board and other Cityapproved plans for growth, improvements and rehabilitation, including neighborhood plans and citywide strategies; (4) the SFMTA Strategic Plan and 20-Year Capital Plan; and (5) staff-identified needs related to critical safety concerns and best practices.
+SFMTA staff identify projects for funding and inclusion in the CIP based on: (1) input from public meetings and other community engagement; (2) input from the SFMTA Board of Directors, San Francisco Board of Supervisors, Transportation Authority Board, citizen advisory committees and other citywide bodies; (3) SFMTA Board and other City-approved plans for growth, improvements and rehabilitation, including neighborhood plans and citywide strategies; (4) the SFMTA Strategic Plan and 20-Year Capital Plan; and (5) staff-identified needs related to critical safety concerns and best practices.